Edited by: Jessica Merritt

 Designated smoking areas are located outside of Jeppesen Terminal:

-There is an interfaith chapel and prayer hall located at the east side of Jeppesen Terminal on level 6.
+There is an interfaith chapel and prayer hall located on the east side of Jeppesen Terminal on level 6.

 ATMs can be found throughout Jeppesen Terminal and the 3 concourses.
 Currency exchange services are located in the center of Concourses A and B, and in Jeppesen Terminal outside of international arrivals on level 5.